noah-mclain/gen-text-ai/PREPROCESSING_IMPROVEMENTS.md

    - Added memory monitoring using `psutil`
    - Implemented proactive garbage collection when memory usage is high
    - Added tokenizer cache clearing to reduce memory pressure
+   - **NEW**: Added GPU VRAM monitoring and optimization using PyTorch when available
+   - **NEW**: Added incremental saving to minimize memory usage for large datasets

 3. **Progress Tracking**

    - Added tqdm progress bars for better visibility during processing
    - Improved logging with timestamps and log levels
    - Added periodic status updates and memory usage reporting
+   - **NEW**: Reduced terminal output by consolidating progress information
+   - **NEW**: Single-line updates for progress bars to avoid terminal flooding

 4. **Unified Field Extraction**